How To Set Up A Classroom

 Technology has become an integral part of modern classrooms, and effective classroom setup must accommodate the use of digital tools.
 This includes providing adequate power outlets, ergonomic workstations, and appropriate storage solutions for devices such as laptops, tablets, and interactive whiteboards.

-Furthermore, educators need to consider how technology can be integrated into the classroom design to enhance learning activities.
-For example, a classroom might include a designated area for video conferencing, a media production station, or a digital learning center.
+Adding to this, educators need to consider how technology can be integrated into the classroom design to enhance learning activities.
+Still, for example, a classroom might include a designated area for video conferencing, a media production station, or a digital learning center.
 By thoughtfully integrating technology into the classroom setup, educators can create a dynamic and engaging learning environment that prepares students for the digital age.

 Creating Collaborative Learning Spaces